xiaorensean/slate/source/index.html.md

   ›  greeks	| object	|
   ›  index_price	|number|	Current index price
   ›  instrument_name	|string	Unique instrument identifier
-  ›  interest_rate	|number|	Interest rate used in implied volatility calculations (options only) ›  last_price	|number|	The price for the last trade ›  mark_price	|number|	The mark price for the instrument ›  max_price	|number|	The maximum price for the future.
+  ›  last_price	|number|	The price for the last trade ›  mark_price	|number|	The mark price for the instrument ›  max_price	|number|	The maximum price for the future.
 Any buy orders you submit higher than this price, will be clamped to this maximum.